CLSherrod/clsherrod.github.io/_pages/about.md

 I write about living a fulfilling life — not as an idea, but as something I had to rebuild for myself.

-After years of building businesses and chasing the usual forms of success, I had to ask better questions about what actually makes a life feel worth living.
+After years of building and investing into businesses and chasing the usual forms of success, I had to ask better questions about what actually makes a life feel worth living.

 This site is the result of that shift.